Holtermann Fine Art, founded by Marianne Holtermann in 1984, is a dealership and consultancy in post-war and contemporary art.

-Marianne Holtermann was born in Norway and grew up there.
-She studied History of Art at the University of Oslo before moving to London in 1977 to join what at the time was known as Sotheby’s Works of Art – later renamed Sotheby’s Institute.
+Marianne Holtermann was born in Norway where she studied history of art before moving to London in 1977 to study at the Sotheby’s Institute (known then as the Sotheby’s Works of Art course).

-Following this course Marianne was offered permanent position as a junior cataloguer at Christie’s Prints department, a role which allowed her intense immersion in the printed oeuvre of her compatriot Edvard Munch.
+After graduating she was a junior cataloguer in Christie’s Print Department, where she specialized in the printed oeuvre of her compatriot Edvard Munch.

-In the recent past Marianne has also worked with museums in China and Hong Kong developing museum shows and collections.
+In recent years, she has worked with museums in China and Hong Kong on exhibitions and acquisitions.

-Marianne is married to Lance Entwistle, the world’s foremost dealer in tribal art from Africa and Oceania.
+Marianne is married to Lance Entwistle, the prominent dealer in tribal art from Africa and Oceania.
 They have two children and live in London.